pathcl/DailyProgrammerChallenges/[Weekly #25] Escape the trolls/challenge_text.md

 Add a limited sight for the player, so the player has to navigate without seeing the complete maze

+##Bonus 7 by /u/GentlemanGallimaufry

+When moving blocks, you have a chance that you block yourself from the exit.
+So when this happens you should give a game over message.

 #Finally

 Have a good challenge idea?